tri47/instaScraper/README.md

 FILE: instaScraper.py.
 Scraper to extract post information from an Instagram public page and output a CSV.
-Works as of March, 2020.
+Works as of November, 2020.
 The code deals with infinite scrolls using the new query_hash recently inplemented by Instagram.
 No authentification required.

-Use with caution, respect others' IP...
+Please ese with caution, respect others' intellectual properties etc.

 Sample params.json file:
 {
     "user": "yourpage",
     "user_id": "uniqueid",
     "query_hash": "ADD QUERY HASH HERE"
 }

 Instructions on how to obtain query_id and user_id for an instagram account - see my blog post.
 https://www.scatta.cc/2020/03/05/scraping-a-instagram-profile.html